Held & Bordy Gallery, Windward School, Los Angeles, CA

 – Rob Greene

 Peter Wu (b.
 1976, Windsor, Ontario) lives and works in Los Angeles.
 In 2013, he was the recipient of the California Community Foundation Fellowship for Visual Artists.
-Solo exhibitions include Greene Exhibitions (Los Angeles, CA), Patrick Painter Inc (Santa Monica, CA), Power Galerie (Berlin, Germany), and Tomio Koyama Gallery (Tokyo, Japan).
-He has participated in group exhibitions at Piasa (Paris, France), Parkhaus im Malkastenpark (Dusseldorf, Germany), the Guggenheim Gallery at Chapman University (Orange, CA), the Fellows of Contemporary Art (Los Angeles, CA), and the Glendale College Art Gallery (Glendale, CA).
+Solo exhibitions include Vincent Price Art Museum (Monterey Park, CA), Greene Exhibitions (Los Angeles, CA), Patrick Painter Inc (Santa Monica, CA), Power Galerie (Berlin, Germany), and Tomio Koyama Gallery (Tokyo, Japan).
+He has participated in group exhibitions at R/SF Projects (San Francisco, CA), Piasa (Paris, France), Parkhaus im Malkastenpark (Dusseldorf, Germany), the Guggenheim Gallery at Chapman University (Orange, CA), the Fellows of Contemporary Art (Los Angeles, CA), and the Glendale College Art Gallery (Glendale, CA).
+In September 2018, he will have a solo exhibition with R/SF Projects (San Francisco, CA).
 He received his MFA from the San Francisco Art Institute and his BFA from the University of Windsor.